• Skip to primary navigation

 can you drain hot tub in pool

-Most in-ground pools only require draining every 5 to 7 years, so draining your hot tub into the pool can prove to be resourceful while lowering your sewer costs.
+Most in-ground pools only require draining every 5 to 7 years, so draining your hot tub into the pool can prove to be resourceful while lowering your water costs.
 Pool chemicals and filters are much stronger and aggressive than hot tub spas.
 Dumping the much smaller amount of water from a hot tub into a pool would hardly affect the quality of water in the pool.

 But let’s look at this a little deeper.